afcastaneda223/OOP---Milestone/README.md

 ## TIC TAC TOE Instruccions

 - Tic-tac-toe is a game for two players, X and O, who take turns marking the spaces in a 3×3 grid.
-The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row is the winner.
+The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row is the winner.(wikipedia, n.d.)

 ## Setup